Robert McAlmon

 Robert Menzies McAlmon (also used Robert M. McAlmon, as his signature name, March 9, 1895 – February 2, 1956) was an American writer, poet, and publisher.
-In the 1920s, he founded in Paris the publishing house, Contact Editions, where he published writers such as Ernest Hemingway, Gertrude Stein, James Joyce and Ezra Pound.
+In the 1920s, he founded in Paris the publishing house, Contact Editions, where he published Ernest Hemingway, Gertrude Stein, James Joyce and Ezra Pound.

 Life

 McAlmon was born in Clifton, Kansas, the youngest of 10 children of an itinerant Presbyterian minister.
-He died in Desert Hot Springs, California at age 60.
+He died in Desert Hot Springs, California, at age 60.

-McAlmon was admitted to the University of Minnesota in 1916 but only spent one semester there before enlisting in the United States Army Air Corps in 1918.
+McAlmon studied for one semester as the University of Minnesota in 1916 before enlisting in the United States Army Air Corps in 1918.
 After World War I, he returned to university (1917–1920), this time at the University of Southern California.
 He attended classes intermittently until 1920, when he moved to Chicago and then New York City, where he worked as a nude model at an art school.
-Once in New York, he collaborated with William Carlos Williams on the Contact Review, which did not last for long, but published poetry by Ezra Pound, Wallace Stevens, Marianne Moore, H. D. (Hilda Doolittle), Kay Boyle and Marsden Hartley.
-The next year, he moved to Paris after marrying the wealthy and lesbian English writer Annie Winifred Ellerman, better known as Bryher.
+Once in New York, he collaborated with William Carlos Williams on the Contact Review, which did not last for long but published poetry by Ezra Pound, Wallace Stevens, Marianne Moore, H.D., Kay Boyle, and Marsden Hartley.

+The next year, he moved to Paris after marrying the wealthy English writer Annie Winifred Ellerman, better known as Bryher.
+This was a marriage of convenience which allowed Ellerman, a lesbian, to continue her relationship with Hilda Doolittle, and guarded McAlmon after he publicly identified himself as bisexual, stating: "I'm bisexual myself, like Michelangelo, and I don't give a damn who knows it."
+Ellerman divorced McAlmon in 1927.

 McAlmon typed and edited the handwritten manuscript of Ulysses by James Joyce, with whom he had a friendship.

 McAlmon became a prolific writer after the move, with many of his stories and poems based on his experiences as a youth in South Dakota.